mherring11/social-network/README.md

 Clone repo onto your local machine.
 Go into the terminal in the root directory of the repo and type NPM I

 ## Usage
-To use the project type npm start, then pull up postman with the appropriate routes to use them.
+To use the project type npm start, then pull up Insomnia with the appropriate routes to use them.

 ## Contributing
 There are no contribution guidlines for this project.